-Chemical and biological engineering
+Study chemical and biological engineering

 Chemical and biological engineers design the best manufacturing processes to make each product.
 They rely on specialist skills in chemistry, maths, physics and biology.
-Each process is designed and tested in a laboratory before being used for large scale manufacturing.
-Many engineers achieve chartered status.
-This international qualification verifies your expertise and leads to a pay increase.

 Chemical and biological engineers find solutions to major world challenges.
 They make life-changing breakthroughs in food supply, sustainable energy and clean drinking water.
 With a biological or chemical engineering career, you could make ground-breaking innovations that affect millions of people around the world.

 Throughout your degree and career, you’ll develop a huge range of practical skills.
 You’ll learn how to design new processes, install production plants and test production methods.
 You’ll also be an expert in managing resources, protecting the environment and meeting health and safety standards.

 A chemical engineering degree gives you a huge range of employment options.
 You could work with water, energy, food or pharmaceuticals.
 Some graduates become chartered engineers, others follow completely different career paths.
 Transferrable skills make you highly employable in a range of careers.

 What can I do with a chemical engineering degree?